parsiya/parsiya.net/content/post/2018-01-29-virtualbox-sav-file-format.markdown

 - `47 2b 45 32`: Data version. (?)
 - `00 00 00 00`: Instance number.
 - `00 00 00 00`: Data pass number.
-- `ff ff ff ff`: Not in spec, but appear in every data unit.
+- `ff ff ff ff`: Not in spec, but appears in every data unit.
 - `00 00 00 00`: Flags reserved for future extensions.
 Must be zero.
 - `00 00 00 00`: Size of data unit name in bytes.
 Zero here.